GothenburgBitFactory/taskwarrior/docs/src/tasks.md

 UDAs _should_ have a namespaced structure of the form `<namespace>.<key>`, where `<namespace>` identifies the application defining the UDA.
 For example, a service named "DevSync" synchronizing tasks from GitHub might use UDAs like `devsync.github.issue-id`.
-Note that many existing UDAs for Taskwarrior integrations do not follow this pattern.
+Note that many existing UDAs for Taskwarrior integrations do not follow this pattern; these are referred to as legacy UDAs.